transcom/move.mil/CONTRIBUTING.md

 2. `sudo docker ps` to get the container id or name.
 3. `sudo docker exec -it <container-id|name> /bin/bash /var/www/html/post-deploy.sh`
    to run the script.

+### Swap DNS
+Since the DNS belong to DDS, once you have finished your production deployment, send a request to DDS to swap the DNS between stage.move.mil and move.mil and that would conclude the production deployment.

 ## Code Style